-New users should follow the registration procedure [RP].
-An understanding of the basic security concepts is essential: digital certificates and public-private keys.
 Grid computing revolves around two key concepts: jobs (computational tasks) and data (access to distributed storage systems).
-The GLite manual [TGM] provides an in-depth introduction to these concepts.
+The gLite manual provides an in-depth introduction to these concepts.

 The gLite middleware supports different types of jobs including the parametric job type for parameter sweep applications.
-Users may provide job requirements, which specify desirable resource parameters such as memory and CPU time limits, installed application software tags, etc. The system automatically finds the most appropriate resources for job execution and allows the specification of so-called sandbox files, which are transferred from the end-user environment (user interface) to the worker nodes and back.
+User may provide job requirements, which specify desirable resource parameters such as memory and CPU time limits, installed application software tags, etc. The system automatically finds the most appropriate resources for job execution and allows the specification of so-called sandbox files, which are transferred from the end-user environment (user interface) to the worker nodes and back.
 This transfer method is suitable for small files, where a typical limit for all files in a sandbox is of the order of 10 MB.
 Data management tools support the distribution and transfer of larger files.
-The key concepts in data management include: Storage Elements (SEs) which are typically mass-storage systems distributed in the Grid and File Catalogs (FCs) which allow one to keep track of files and in some cases also metadata lookup (e.g. [AMGA]).
+The key concepts in data management include: Storage Elements (SEs) which are typically mass-storage systems distributed in the grid and File Catalogs (FCs) which allow one to keep track of files and in some cases also metadata lookup (e.g. AMGA).

 As raw gLite commands may be difficult to use, job management may be greatly simplified by using higher-level tools, such as Ganga (see Section 6.2), which allow also easy switching between various middleware flavours and local job processing systems.
-Other tools of interest are listed in the [RESPECT] (Recommended External Software Packages for EGI Communities) programme that can be consulted under the 'Applications & Tools' menu.
-Useful references and in-depth reading can be found in the LCG User Guide [LCG USER GUIDE].
+Other tools of interest are listed in the RESPECT (Recommended External Software Packages for EGI CommuniTies) programme that can be consulted here (under menu Applications & Tools).

+Useful references and in-depth reading: the LCG User Guide.